-- The amount of communication data provided by domestic telecommunications service providers at the request of government agencies such as the prosecutors, the police, the NIS, etc., is 473,145 communication data, and 142,657 communication confirmation data (Based on the number of documents requested announced by the Ministry of Science and ICT in May 2018).
-Moreover, the use of personal information for criminal investigation purposes is expected to increase further in the future. - SK Telecom needs to establish a balanced policy between the efforts to protect the user's rights such as privacy protection and to cooperate with government agencies, and the company considers it from a long-term risk perspective. - SK Telecom consumes a large amount of energy across its data centers and networks to operate its networks and base stations, increasing the necessity of capitalizing the externalities from GHG emissions and managing them. - There is a need for SK Telecom to be continuously aware of this situation because of the financial burden that the company may have to bear as well as the negative impact this may have on future business operations, such as the environmental liabilities that may result because the amount of emissions credit allocations from the government are low compared to SK Telecom's anticipated GHG emissions (BAU) and there are long-term uncertainties in the emissions trading market.
+- Procedures and grounds for requests of personal information from do law enforcement agencies, investigative agencies and government age are stipulated in the Communication Privacy Act and Telecommunication Business Law. - The amount of communication data provided by domestic telecommunications service providers at the request of government agencies such as prosecutors, the police, the NIS, etc., is 473,145 communication data, 142,657 communication confirmation data (Based on the number of coments requested announced by the Ministry of Science and ICT in Ma Moreover, the use of personal information for criminal investigation prise expected to increase further in the future. - SK Telecom needs to establish a balanced policy between the efforts protect the user's rights such as privacy protection and to cooperate government agencies, and the company considers it from a long-term perspective. - SK Telecom consumes a large amount of energy across its data center networks to operate its networks and base stations, increasing the networks to operate its networks and base stations, increasing the networks is a need for SK Telecom to be continuously aware of this situat because of the financial burden that the company may have to bear a as the negative impact this may have on future business operations, the environmental liabilities that may result because the amount of e credit allocations from the government are low compared to SK Telecom anticipated GHG emissions (BAU) and there are long-term uncertaintie emissions trading market. - 5G provides network slicing which enables various services in one ha infrastructure through software virtualization technology, and it is exp that customized services tailored to the characteristics of each indust provided. - If net neutrality is deregulated, it will be possible to implement ultratency and reliable services.
+It is possible to expand the business mod B2B domain beyond B2C through cooperation with various industry g thus diversifying the profit structure.